Tebaaa/news-agregator-api/README.md

 ### Which patterns can be used on my application?
 - `Adapter` pattern, for the creation of INews based on different news from NYT, GNews and The Guardian.
 - `Chain of Responsibility`, like an added functionality for the above.
+Every time that a new from any of the sources needs to be adapted to INew type, the chain will handle it.